Georgemouts/Data_Visualization_ETL_Pipeline/README.md

 ## Step 2 : Create packages -Start building the app :package:
+We created the structure of the app and then we did the  implementation.

 - View package: create the user interface with fxml files
 - Controller package : take inputs from fxml files and do some process if is needed